PhysicsOfMobility/ridepy/doc/setup.rst

     python -m venv <venv directory path of choice>
     source <venv directory path of choice>/bin/activate

 Finally, it may be necessary that you build the Cython/C++ part from source.
 If you are on a supported platform (currently only x86-64 Linux) and install RidePy via ``pip`` from the PyPI repository, this step can be skipped.
-Otherwise, you will need a C++ build environment and the `Boost C++ Libraries <https://www.boost.org/>`__.
+Otherwise, you will need a C++ build environment and the `Boost C++ libraries <https://www.boost.org/>`__.

 On Debian-based Linux distributions, both of these can be installed as follows: